 Seasonal Spring Food in Rome

-Visiting Rome during spring means the perfect time to try some of the artichoke dishes that are loved by Romans.
+Foodies visiting Rome will find some of the best food in the city making it an outstanding experience.
+In spring, there are even more local specialities to discover in the eternal city.
+It is the perfect time to try some of the artichoke dishes that are loved by Romans.
 Make sure you try the Carciofi alla Romana which means Roman Artichokes which is a dish cooked in olive oil, green herbs and garlic.
 This is available in almost any local Roman restaurant in the city.

 If you would like to try a very unusual dish with artichokes, head to the Jewish Quarter where you can try the Carciofi alla Giudia which is a crispy golden fried while artichoke.
 While the outer leaves are crispy, the portion inside is soft and tender.